DarkoSadlo/Perfect-number-JAVA/README.md

 In number theory, a perfect number is a positive integer that is equal to the sum of its positive divisors, excluding the number itself.
 This is a java project that calculate perfect numbers from given range of numbers.
 Purpose of project is learning to code.

-Project consist of three version, all versions are given to calculate the same range (3 to 100.000).
-By modifying code time to calculate numbers from version 1 to version 3 is speed up more than 70%.
+The project consist of three versions, all versions are given to calculate the same range (3 to 100.000).
+By modifying the code, time needed to calculate numbers from version 1 to version 3 is now 70% faster.

 ## Demo
 #### Time to calculate 28 sec.